FTBTeam/FTB-JEI-Extras/README.md

 ## Requests

 If you have any extra mods you'd like this mod to support, please create an issue on our [issue tracker](https://go.ftb.team/support-mod-issues) and we'll take a look.

+## License Exceptions

+[reaction_chamber.png](./src/main/resources/assets/ftbjeiextras/guis/reaction_chamber.png) is subject to https://github.com/pedroksl/AdvancedAE license.
+Please see their license for more information.